AdvantechIIoTM2I/cnc-api-docs/api/avail_funcs/MAvail.md

     2. Multiple device's Availability Analysis
         - Query
-            * Need 4 queries for this panel
+            * Use 4 queries for this panel
         ```
         select 'Run' as metric, RunTime from fns.MAvail("Advantech/Taipei","", "$from", "$to")
         select 'Idle' as metric, IdleTime from fns.MAvail("Advantech/Taipei","", "$from", "$to")